Rob Butler (rugby league)

-Rob Butler (born 15 May 1998) is an English professional rugby league footballer who plays as a forward for Toulouse Olympique in the RFL Championship and the England Knights at international level.
+Rob Butler (born 15 May 1998) is an English professional rugby league footballer who plays as a forward for Toulouse Olympique in the Betfred Super League and the England Knights at international level.

 He has previously played for the London Broncos in the Championship and Warrington Wolves the Super League, and has spent time on loan from the Broncos at the London Skolars and the Coventry Bears in League 1.

 Background

 Butler was born in Rochester, Kent, England and was a player at Medway Dragons RLFC for nine years as a junior.

 Career

 London Broncos

 In 2018 Butler made his professional debut for the London Broncos against the Toronto Wolfpack in Round 4 of the Championship.

 Warrington Wolves

 On 24 November 2020 it was announced that Butler had signed for the Warrington Wolves on a two-year deal.

 Leigh Centurions (loan)

 On 8 July 2021 it was reported that he had signed for the Leigh Centurions in the Super League on loan.
 Butler would later sign a contract to re-join the London Broncos.